ZIMMERMAN LAW GROUP

 No. 17-cv-4248, U.S. District Court for the District of New Jersey

 Represent Plaintiff Verify Smart Corp. in an action against Bank of America, N.A. and Wells Fargo Bank, N.A. for breach of contract, tortious interference, fraud and civil RICO violations arising from Defendants’ actions in using a company under their control – Askeladden, LLC – to bring suit against Verify after each Defendant bank had separately released all claims they had against Verify to settle patent infringement actions Verify had previously brought against them.
-To date we have successfully defeated two different motions brought by Defendants to dismiss Verify’s Complaint.
-Awaiting Court decision on fully-briefed, third motion to dismiss Complaint brought by Defendants.
+To date we have successfully defeated three different motions brought by Defendants to dismiss Verify’s Complaint.
+Awaiting Court decision on fully-briefed, fourth motion to dismiss Complaint brought by Defendants.